Skip to content

 Note that, except for the user home directory, data storage is allocated per project.
 When a storage space is marked as expandable, it means that you can request more space if needed.
 Please contact the User Support Team to request more storage space.

-Data retention policies are not active
+*) Data retention policies on LUMI

 About the number-of-files quota